slaying-neurips/slaying-code/README.md

 **Slaying** is available here as a `.json` file.

+Each entry of Slaying contains:

+- `id`
+- `term`: A queer slang term.
+Sources for these terms are: GSSO, lgbtDB, Wiktionary, and the Chew Inclusive Terminology Glossary.
+- `definition`: Definition for the slang term.
+Some terms have multiple valid definitions -- for those cases, the definitions are split with bullet points.
+- `sentence`: Sentence using the term according to the given definition.
+- `communities`: Queer communities associated with the term (via mappings of GSSO and Wiktionary).
+- `metadata`: For examples derived from OpenSubtitles, this includes title and IMDb ID.
+For examples derived from Reddit, this includes the respective subreddit of origin and date.
+For examples derived from podcasts, this includes the respective title.

+---

+## Experiments

 Partial replication of the paper's experiments is possible with `case_study_i.ipynb` and `case_study_ii.ipynb`.
 These notebooks require:
 - Downloading [QueerReclaimLex](https://github.com/rebedorn/QueerReclaimLex).
 - Downloading [WinoQueer](https://github.com/katyfelkner/winoqueer) and following its benchmarking instructions.
 We test all 1B [DataDecide models](https://huggingface.co/datasets/allenai/DataDecide-data-recipes) accordingly.